Setting Up Actions

 Setup:

-• Use Case Name: “COI Processing”
+• Action Title: “COI Processing”

-• Required Actions:
+• Required Steps:

-1. Confirm insured’s identity (full name, email, policy number)
+• Step 1: Confirm insured’s identity (full name, email, policy number)

-2. Determine if existing COI needs changes or new certificate required
+• Step 2: Determine if existing COI needs changes or new certificate required

-• Specific wording for description of operations
+• Step 6: Ask the caller if they need any Specific wording for description of operations

 Policy Cancellation Process